-Officials debated and doubted the implications of the scenarios, but eventually both communities included complete versions of processes’ findings somewhere in their master plans (one in the body of the report, and one in the appendices).
+Officials debated and doubted the implications of the scenarios, but eventually both communities included complete versions of the processes' findings somewhere in their master plans (one in the body of the report, and one in the appendices).

 The results are encouraging, especially considering places where the political contexts appear less amenable to land use planning that takes hazard mitigation into account.
 Similar simplified processes could be adapted straightforwardly to other settings, including ocean coastal cities, the authors suggest.

-However, given the challenge of adapting to climate change across multiple scales, it is not clear whether, in the mid- to long-term, small municipalities should maintain home rule over coastal land management.
+However, given the challenge of adapting to climate change across multiple scales, it is not clear whether, in the mid-to-long term, small municipalities should maintain home rule over coastal land management.
 In the U.S., states may prove the more coherent scale by which to study and distribute resources and risk.

-But this is not a criticism of the article, which highlights a small but important step in the process of developing tailoring hazard mitigation planning for coastal contexts of all kinds.
+However, this is not a criticism of the article, which highlights a small but important step in the process of developing tailoring hazard mitigation planning for coastal contexts of all kinds.
 Cities everywhere face the challenging triad of large mandates, diminished resources, and uncertain futures.

 By simplifying scenarios and using intelligible processes, it is possible that experts could offer small cities access to an essential but highly complex and politically fraught area of planning.

 Top image: Icy Lake Michigan coastline at Grand Haven, Michigan.
 Photo by R. Greaves, NOAA Great Lakes Environmental Research Laboratory (CC BY-SA 2.0).